shadowaxe99/AI-AGENTIC-APPLE-SAUCE/README.md

 These cloud environments are meant to be used for agents.
 Like a sandboxed playgrounds, where the agent can do whatever it wants.

+## Example usage
+Check out the [e2b plugin for ChatGPT](https://github.com/e2b-dev/chatgpt-plugin/tree/main) where we used this API.

 ## Early preview usage